So, I’ve been with VIP Kid for about 6 months now, and I’m really enjoying it!

 YOU WILL EITHER GET ACCEPTED OR DENIED RIGHT AWAY

 Once you apply, they either accept or deny you RIGHT AWAY.
+At least that’s what happened for me.
 I didn’t expect it to be this quick!
 You then have to schedule your interview immediately after (not that the interview itself takes place right after you submit the application, but that you have to schedule it).

-TAKE THE INTERVIEW SUPER SERIOUSLYI mean, I didn’t NOT take it seriously, but I REALLY should have practiced more beforehand.
+YOUR INTERVIEW PERFORMANCE DETERMINES YOUR PAY RATEI REALLY should have practiced more beforehand.
 I did one round with my mentor (shout out to Nic – she is amazing!), but I should have done more on my own.
 I kind of thought, I teach kids already, I’ve got this.
 I also felt a little silly trying to practice in front of my family – but I should have just done it anyway!

 And be OVER THE TOP energetic with LOTS of TPR.
-I thought I was pretty animated, but I was told I wasn’t energetic enough!
+I thought I was pretty animated, but my performance feedback said I wasn’t energetic enough!
 I’m also not sure if I just had a strict interviewer, because there were a lot of areas that said they were fulfilled but I still didn’t get full points.
-This all resulted in me getting a lower than average base pay, so definitely be aware of all these things!
+This all resulted in me getting a lower than average base pay, so definitely be aware of all these things.

 But it’s not like I’m bitter or anything…

 And since I was traveling, my teaching schedule was pretty sporadic – I’d open my schedule for one week, but then only a few days (or even not at all!) the next.
 Since I never knew what my wifi situation was going to be, I’d only open my schedule for a week at a time.
 This made it pretty much impossible for me to pick up any regular students at the beginning!I was starting to panic in June as I’d thought I’d have more students by then.
-However, June was apparently exam time for kids in China – so bookings were dropping for almost everyone, according to the Facebook group that I’m a part of – so I was squeaking by with about 10 classes a week.
-Luckily, it’s starting to pick up now that it’s July and summer has officially begun!
+BUT it turns out that June is exam time for kids in China.
+Bookings were dropping for almost everyone apparently, so I was squeaking by with about 10 classes a week.
+Luckily, I’m getting more bookings now that it’s July and students are out of school.
 However, it will probably be pretty slow in the beginning regardless, so expect that.
 Most teachers say it takes about a 1-2 months to start getting consistent bookings.
 But still – I think that if I’d started right away my schedule would’ve filled up faster.

 So if I could go back, I wouldn’t have applied until I was actually READY to start teaching, and then I would have tried to open the same slots consistently each week to pick up some regular students.
 Ah well, ya live and ya learn – just don’t make my mistake!